PhD / PostDoc Positions

 Darmstadt is a very livable medium-size city in the Rhein-Main metropolitan area very close to Frankfurt.

-Interested applicants should send their application materials as PDF to email@example.com-….
+If nothing else is noted, interested applicants should send their application materials as PDF to email@example.com-….
 Applicants should describe their motivation for applying, and include a CV and all relevant transcripts with grades.
 PostDoc applicants should additionally include a publication list, 3 selected publications, and the names and contact information of at least three references.
 PhD applicants should additionally include name and contact information of at least two references (such as the Master’s thesis supervisor) and, if applicable/available, results from graduate tests and information on prior research experience.